 Learn more about flexible, convenient, and state-approved LVN programs in Dallas, including information on certificates and diplomas, training requirements, job prospects, and salaries.

 Timon Kaple, Ph.D., is a full-time writer and researcher.
 His work focuses on sociolinguistics, small-group folklore, the anthropology of sound, higher education, and student support services.
 He has experience as an ethnographer and enjoys conducting fieldwork and archival research.

-College Spotlights: Best LVN Programs in Dallas
+College Spotlights: Best LVN Programs in Dallas for 2023